A classic turn for Matt Dank

 “Once there used to be these old bikes lying around everywhere, but trying to find one now is getting harder.”

-Dank said competeing on the old bikes was a lot of fun with people caring more about the bikes than the results.
+Dank said competing on the old bikes was a lot of fun, with people caring more for the bikes than the results.

 “I think it's because competitors are there to share a love of the old bikes and enjoy themselves out on the track.”

-Dank will contests the Queensland Classic series at Nudgee on Sunday.
+Dank will contest the Queensland Classic series at Nudgee on Sunday.